daydreaming666/Amenoma/README_en.md

 known issues:

-known issues:
-1. Some fields of GOOD is wrong, caused error when importing.
-Will be fixed next subversion.
-Fixed.
-Use GOOD freely.
-2. Sanctifying Essence/Unction is not recognizable and will cause an error.
-It doesn't matter and will not affect the exporting.
-Just ignore the error.
-3. In some cases, mouse controlling not work at all, including moving and clicking.
+1. In some cases, mouse controlling not work at all, including moving and clicking.
 Check if you're in pad mode, which will cause the error.
-4. The aligner doesn't work well in some cases.
+2. The aligner doesn't work well in some cases.
 It scrolls down the list even at the beginning of scanning.
 If this happens, check that if you are using any color filters, e.g. Nvidia ... , close them and try scanning again.
+3. Some amount of the Materials are not correct, because of the error coordinates while turning the page.

 > If you encounter problems or any suggestions, please submit issues or email to [daydreaming@foxmail.com](mailto://daydreaming@foxmail.com)